dev-academy-programme/concepts/oo/classical-inheritance-es5.md

 }

 function Comment () {
-  Post.prototype.constructor.apply(this, arguments) // call the "parent" pseudo-class constructor this.likeCount = 0
+  Post.apply(this, arguments) // call the "parent" pseudo-class constructor this.likeCount = 0
 }